Averykev/ETL_Chicago_Crime/README.md

 ETL Project comparing Chicago crime to weather.

 9/2/2020 - TN
 - Updated weather python file to include date change for all weather elements.
-Previosuly, had only updated temp for 12/31/2016.
+Previously, had only updated temp for 12/31/2016.
-- Update combined SQL script & python file to include similar naming suce as etl_project database and dt, dt_time for all added colummns in both datasets
+- Update combined SQL script & python file to include similar naming sauce as etl_project database and dt, dt_time for all added columns in both datasets
 - Updated view to include K to F conversion in temp